meant-ion/TuringMod/README.md

 	- !randlang: gets a random esoteric programming language (esolang) from the esolang wiki

 	- !freegame: gets a list of all games discounted to free on the Epic Store
-				* Does not return games that were always free or on sale for more than free
+				* Does not return games that were always free, free expansions/item packs, or games on sale for more than free

 	- !reverse: flips the message sent by the chatter upside down